 Next, you’ll probably be seeing the more Plain-text email.

-You may have sent plain text emails already - these can be more effective that HTML emails at times.
+You may have sent plain text emails already - these can be more effective than HTML emails at times.
 Using plain text means your emails always render correctly no matter what email client you’re sending to, this can mean higher engagement rates in some cases.

-Personalization and segmentation is going to be mission critical
+Personalization and segmentation is going to be mission-critical

 We’ve pointed out in the past why people ignore your emails.
 One of the reasons we mention is that if you treat all of your subscribers the same way, don’t be surprised if they treat your emails like any other marketing email, they may ignore it or even mark it as spam.
 This is why you’ll want to make your messages more personal and segment your lists.